gvwilson/sensibleadventures/nardica/nardica.md

 She scrambled up the ladder that connected the engine room to the deck.
 "Ready here,"
-she called,
+she called.
-panting.

 Aunt Naggie coiled the last stayline and shoved it into a canvas bag, then shoved the bag into a storage locker that doubled as a bench and dogged the seat-lid shut.
 "That's all for me too."
-She thumped the cabin wall with her fist.
+She handed Iffy half a sandwich---curried egg---and waited the ten seconds it took her foster daughter to wolf it down before thumping the cabin wall with her fist.
 "Good when you are, Jack," she shouted, businesslike as she always was when something needed to be done.